okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 ---
-title: Okta Identity Engine
+title: Okta Identity Engine Overview
 meta:
   - name: description
     content: Okta Identity Engine offers customizable building blocks that can support dynamic, app-based user journeys.
 Find out more about Okta Identity Engine, why you would use it, and how to upgrade your org.
 ---

-# Identity Engine

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" />

 ## About Okta Identity Engine

-The Okta Identity Engine is a platform service that powers flexible and customizable access experiences, which allows enterprises to build access experiences tailored to their organizational needs.
-Just one of the many goals of Okta Identity Engine is to no longer bind customers to any one way of identifying, authorizing, enrolling, and issuing access to users.
-Instead, they can customize and extend each of these steps, which delivers more flexible and customizable access experiences for Okta's access management products &mdash; Authentication (Customer Identity), Single Sign-On, and Multifactor Authentication.
+Okta Identity Engine is a platform service that allows enterprises to build access experiences tailored to their organizational needs.
+With [Okta Identity Engine](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie), you are no longer bound to any one way of identifying, authorizing, enrolling, and issuing access to users.
+Instead, you can customize and extend each of these steps.

-To take advantage of these new features and for a better development experience, use the Okta Identity Engine SDKs to manage authentication in your apps.
-These new SDKs are recommended for orgs using Okta Identity Engine.

-Experiment with sample apps that showcase Okta Identity Engine using the following authentication approaches:
+The Okta Identity Engine user authentication deployment model can be divided into two approaches:

-- Redirect: These sample apps demonstrate how to redirect users to an Okta-hosted sign-in page, and then receive users redirected back from Okta after users sign in.
+* **Redirect authentication:** A user sign-in flow that grants authentication control to Okta by redirecting to an Okta hosted sign-in page using open protocols like OAuth 2.0 and SAML.
 This approach is recommended for most developers, as it is easier to build and maintain.

+* **Embedded authentication:** A user sign-in flow where the application retains authentication control, without redirection to Okta, using a client-hosted Sign-In Widget, Okta Identity Engine SDKs, or directly with Okta's proprietary Identity Engine authentication APIs.

+See [Redirect authentication vs. embedded authentication](/docs/concepts/redirect-vs-embedded/) for a full list of reasons for using these authentication approaches and a complete overview of the different deployment models.

+## Okta Identity Engine SDKs

+To take advantage of these new features and for a better development experience, use the [Okta Identity Engine SDKs](https://developer.okta.com/code/oie/) to manage authentication in your apps.

+### Redirect authentication sample apps

+The redirect authentication sample apps demonstrate how to redirect users to an Okta-hosted sign-in page, and then receive users redirected back from Okta after users sign in.
+Implement redirect authentication when you:

+* Have multiple applications or use third-party applications and need Single Sign-On
+* Want Okta to control the authentication flows through policy configuration
+* Want Okta to control upgrades to take advantage of new functionality
+* Have an application that already uses an OAuth 2.0 or SAML provider to sign users in

+Learn how to implement this approach with the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/).

+### Embedded authentication sample apps

-- Embedded: These sample apps demonstrate how to embed the Okta Sign-In Widget in an app as a package dependency.
+The embedded authentication sample apps demonstrate how to embed the Okta Sign-In Widget in an app as a package dependency.
+Okta provides two embedded identity solutions:

+**Embedded SDK only**: A highly customizable solution that provides native language support for a variety of identity use cases.
+Choose the embedded SDK when you want to build out your identity solution that includes the ability to:

+* Provide a fully customized user experience
+* Code against a high-level SDK interface
+* Provide greater flexibility to solve your specific branding requirements

+Learn how to implement this approach with the [Embedded authentication with the SDK guide](/docs/guides/oie-embedded-sdk-overview/).

+**Embedded Widget + SDK**: A quick and easy to set up solution that moves most of the the heavy lifting to Okta.
+Although the amount of code that you need to write is small, many of the most advanced identity use cases (for example, social sign in, multifactor authentication) are supported out of the box.
+Use the embedded Widget when you need:

+* Quick and easy integration
+* Features that are ready out of the box
+* Simple configuration changes with no additional code for most functionalities, such as multifactor authentication

-Learn how to implement each approach with these Okta Identity Engine SDKs and sample apps in the Redirect authentication guide, Embedded authentication with SDK guide, and Embedded authentication with Sign-In Widget guide.
+Learn how to implement this approach with the [Embedded authentication with the Sign-In Widget guide](/docs/guides/oie-embedded-widget-overview/).

-Orgs using Okta Identity Engine can also continue to use current SDKs and tools.
-You can find those SDKs for your stack from the Languages & SDKs overview.

-## Why use Identity Engine?
+## Why use Okta Identity Engine?

 Okta Identity Engine provides: